CoderDoge1108/academic_website/content/home/experience.md

     description: |2-
         Duke Center for AI in Radiology

-        * Designed a feature interpolation and reconstruction pipeline for injecting tumors into healthy images as an augmented dataset, and conjuncted a ViT on the outputs of a ResNet as inputs to a FPN in Faster R-CNN for tumor detection.
-The model mitigates the data-hungry problem of attention and achieves 13.1% improvement in AP50 for detecting tumors (accepted by [MICCAI](https://conferences.miccai.org/2022/en/) workshop).
-        * Introduced a method for detecting anomalies in high-resolution medical images by sliding patches, and a domain generalization method by imposing constraints on the feature space and its projection space.
-Both of the two model achieve state-of-the-art in anomaly detection and domain generalization accuracy (submiteed to [MIA](https://www.sciencedirect.com/journal/medical-image-analysis) and [IEEE-TMI](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=42)).
+        * Designed a pipeline for tumor detection using ViT and ResNet, achieving a 13.1% improvement in AP50.
+        * Introduced anomaly detection methods for high-resolution medical images with domain generalization.
+        * Both methods achieved state-of-the-art results, with work accepted by [MICCAIW'22](https://link.springer.com/chapter/10.1007/978-3-031-17979-2_5) and [IEEE-TMI](https://ieeexplore.ieee.org/abstract/document/10247020/).

   - title: Senior Research Assistant
     company: The University of Hong Kong